rsta2/circle-docs/docs/devices/character-devices.rst

 	* TouchScreenEventFingerUp
 	* TouchScreenEventFingerMove

-.. cpp:function:: boolean CTouchScreenDevice::SetCalibration (const unsigned Coords[4], unsigned nWidth, unsigned nHeight)
+.. cpp:function:: boolean CTouchScreenDevice::SetCalibration (const unsigned Coords[4])

-	Sets the calibration parameters for the touchscreen. ``Coords`` are the usable coordinates (min-x, max-x, min-y, max-y) of the touchscreen. ``nWidth`` is the physical screen width and ``nHeight`` the height in number of pixels.
+	Sets the calibration parameters for the touchscreen. ``Coords`` are the usable coordinates (min-x, max-x, min-y, max-y) of the touchscreen.
 Returns ``TRUE``, if the calibration information is valid.

 .. note::